-Winifred Falls in Royal National Park is one of the best waterfalls you can swim in close to Sydney.
-The cascades plunge into a large swimming hole, completely surrounded by bushland.
+Winifred Falls is one of the most spectacular waterfalls you can swim in close to Sydney.
+The waterfall plunges into a deep emerald swimming hole, completely surrounded by bushland.
 It’s a beautiful spot and the perfect place to cool off on a hot day.

 The trail stats